 Guppy is a very peaceful fish and is very friendly and attractive as well.
-These fish creates no harm to its tank mates.
+These fish create no harm to their tank mates.
 So, any fish that are small and not aggressive goes well with guppy fish.
 Therefore, fish like angelfish, green terror, parrot, Jack Dempsey, betta fish won’t make a good tank mate.
 Fish like, neon tetra, glowlight tetra, molly, dwarf gourami, harlequin rasbora, the platy does a great job as guppies tankmates.

 Guppies are one of the easiest breeds to distinguish sex.
 Anyone with very little knowledge about fish can differentiate sex.
-Here are the things that separate the sex of guppy.
+Here are the things that separate the sex of Guppy.

 - Males are relatively smaller as compared to female,